-Practice Direction 39 Special measures for Domestic Violence and Personal Violence Restraining Orders Matters
+Practice Direction 39 Special Measures for Domestic Violence and Personal Violence Restraining Orders Matters

-- 39.8.3 Attest as to whether the Applicant's unsigned affidavit or statutory declaration was read to the applicant over the telephone and whether the applicant confirmed that the contents were true and correct to the best of their knowledge, information and belief. - 39.9 A legal practitioner filing an affidavit in accordance with 39.7 should arrange for the applicant to be available by telephone at the time of the court event, to provide brief clarification or to give evidence if required. - 39.10 Nothing in this practice direction affects the discretion a judicial officer has in determining the appropriate weight to be given to any affidavit or statutory declaration filed in accordance with 39.7.
+- 39.8.2 Annexe a copy of the Applicant's unsigned affidavit or statutory declaration; and - 39.8.3 Attest as to whether the Applicant's unsigned affidavit or statutory declaration was read to the applicant over the telephone and whether the applicant confirmed that the contents were true and correct to the best of their knowledge, information and belief. - 39.9 A legal practitioner filing an affidavit in accordance with 39.7 should arrange for the applicant to be available by telephone at the time of the court event, to provide brief clarification or to give evidence if required. - 39.10 Nothing in this practice direction affects the discretion a judicial officer has in determining the appropriate weight to be given to any affidavit or statutory declaration filed in accordance with 39.7.